mohangk/laravel_sample_app/README.md

 ### Overview

+We have created a [screencast](https://vimeo.com/72085960) to help with getting started with step debugging.

 There are different parts to setting up step debugging for PHP.
 We will need to

  * Make sure xdebug is setup on vagrant and working properly
  * Setup a browser extension that will help signalling to xdebug that the debugger session should be started
  * Have an xdebug-client that will be able to speak to xdebug session

-### Verify xdebug setup on Vagrant box
+### Xdebug setup on Vagrant box

 1. The Vagrant provision script would of setup our xdebug for remote debugging in our ubuntu box.
-To make sure things are working on the vagrant side, start the application and hit a page.
-In a different `vagrant ssh` session, tail the xdebug log

-		~/vagrant$ tail -f /tmp/xdebug_remote.log

-2. You should see the following output when you access the applciation

-		Log opened at 2013-08-09 04:39:05

 ### Install xdebug helper for Chrome